 In April 2021, the Company published its inaugural annual Sustainability Report for 2020, which described the Company's approach to sustainability and environmental, social and governance issues.
-In May 2022, the Company published its Sustainability Report for 2021 ("Sustainability Report").
-A copy of the Sustainability Report is available on the Company's website at www.sandstormgold.com.
-The Sustainability Report does not form part of, nor is it incorporated by reference into this Circular.
+In May 2022, the Company published its Sustainability Report for 2021, in May 2023, the Company published its Sustainability Report for 2024, the Company published its Sustainability Report for 2023 (the "2023 Sustainability Report").
+A copy of the 2023 Sustainability Report is available on the Company's website at www.sandstormgold.com.
+The 2023 Sustainability Report does not form part of, nor is it incorporated by reference into this Circular.

 The properties over which the Company holds Streams, royalties and other interests are owned and operated by independent mining companies and the Company does not exercise control or influence over the activities of the property owners/operators.
-However, the Company is committed to furthering the responsible development of mineral projects and the sustainable extraction of metals through its financial investments, including with respect to environmental factors (e.g., toxic emissions and waste, carbon emissions, biodiversity and land use, water stress), social considerations (e.g., occupational health and safety, labour management) and governance issues (e.g., corruption and instability, corporate governance) (collectively "ESG").
+However, the Company is committed to furthering the responsible development of mineral projects and the sustainable extraction of metals through its financial investments, including with respect to environmental factors (e.g., social license to operate, toxic emissions and waste, biodiversity and land use and water stress), social considerations (e.g., occupational health and safety, labour management) and governance issues (e.g., corruption and instability, corporate governance) (collectively "ESG").